The Digital Wisdom Collective

 CIO Sparring

 A confidential, bi-weekly space for the CIO or program sponsor to pressure-test decisions, navigate partner dynamics, and think through what cannot be said in a steering committee.
-This is where strategic clarity is formed — before decisions cascade into the program.

 2